mui/material-ui/docs/data/joy/guides/material-ui/material-ui.md

 2. You've started your project with Joy UI but you find a key component you need is missing.

 :::warning
 **⚠️ Note:** Once Joy UI reaches component parity with Material UI, we recommend you to _choose one or the other_.
-Not only do they have a different design language (and therefore a different theme structure) but they would also increase your bundle size as well as potentially create unnecessary complexities.
+Not only do they have a different design language (and therefore a different theme structure) but they would increase your bundle size as well as potentially create unnecessary complexities.
 :::

 Additionally, keep these in mind when using them together:

-- Both of them use MUI System as their syle engine, which uses React context for theming.
+- Both of them use [MUI System](/system/basics/) as their syle engine, which uses React context for theming.
 - Joy UI requires wrapping your application with the `CssVarsProvider` component but you're able to import it from either @mui/joy or @mui/material.

 ## Case A: Joy UI in a Material UI project